PagerTree/pt4-docusaurus/docs/integration-guides/email.md

 ### Distribution Group

-1. Create a distribution group and add the PagerTree email address as member of the group.&#x20;
+1. Create a distribution group and add the PagerTree email address as member of the group.

 :::info
 Remember, if the members of the group are those people going on-call, it might make sense that the PagerTree email is the only member of the group.